jpachecoxyz/jpachecoxyz.github.io/content/posts/should-i-use-guix.md

 **GNU/Guix** is a functional package manager and a complete operating system distribution, part of the GNU Project.
 It is designed to provide a reliable and customizable environment for managing software and configurations.

-It is basically `NixOS` but instead of using nix it uses `Schem Common Lisp` as interpreter.
+It is basically `NixOS` but instead of using nix it uses `Scheme Common Lisp` as interpreter.

 ## Why Use GNU Guix? {#why-use-gnu-guix}